mertcan79/stock_predictor/README.md

 ## Overview

 - This project contains a stock price prediction model using an LSTM model.
-- The model loads historical stock data, creates and extracts features, and predicts future prices.
+The model loads historical stock data, creates and extracts features, and predicts future prices.
 - A jupyter notebook in the notebooks folder contains EDA and modeling steps.
 - In src folder, main.py can be executed to run the model and output results based on the config.yaml file.
+Model parameters and basic things such as stock selection and time period can be set there.
 - The logs, visuals and the model file can be found in their folders.
 - The presentation file shows the steps taken and the modeling approach.